rdelgatte/shift-left/slides.md

 ![](assets/red-gauge.png){ class=gauge }

-- A lot of tests to write
+12 unit tests

-- Some un-efficient tests to handle special / error use cases
+- Some un-efficient code to handle special / error use cases
 - We need to wait for tests execution to get feedback

 ## Step 2: Typescript: let's put some types